David Teniers the Younger: Country and pastoral landscapes

 Teniers's interest in pastoral paintings has been linked to his ambition to be elevated to the nobility.
 Agriculture and animal husbandry were regarded as proper occupations of the nobility.
 An estate in the countryside was therefore a necessary part of the status of nobles of that time.
 Teniers had himself acquired the country estate Drij Toren in Perk near Rubens' country estate Het Steen.
 Teniers painted his own country estate several times.
 In the View of Drij Toren at Perk, with David Teniers' family (c.
 1660, Boughton House) Teniers placed his estate in the center of the composition and included a portrait of his family, servants and tenant farmers at the harvest.
 He paid homage to Rubens by including Rubens' nearby estate called Het Steen in the far distance.
 He depicted himself in the picture as a country gentleman, who through his graceful bearing and costly clothing sets himself apart from the servants and toiling peasants in the picture.
-Teniers also made many paintings of other chateaux and estates.
-Only a few of the chateaux and estates he represented in these paintings are of known estates.
+Teniers also made many paintings of other châteaux and estates.
+Only a few of the châteaux and estates he represented in these paintings are known.
 It is believed that they are imaginary creations intended to present a generic view of what a country estate should look like: large, stately and dominating the countryside around it.
 These paintings often include depictions of the tenant farmers who pay deference to their masters.
 They thus give expression to the prevalent worldview of the ruling class of his day, of which Teniers aspired to be a part, which was that the good and humble peasant would always show reverence to his noble lord.